Biodiversity in Africa

 There are strong reasons to conserve wildlife resource.
 This is because wildlife resources contribute towards improvement of human well being.
 They also contribute to national development through the provision of ecosystem services.
 Examples of ecosystem services are water and carbon storage, soil and natural resources.
 Every country has its own policies and laws to ensure sound conservation practices.
 Polices also address the degradation and loss of wildlife resources.

 Serious challenges associated with prevalence of multi-faceted pressures are threatening the continued existence of most of the wildlife species in Africa.
 Wildlife loss results from a wide array of complex factors.
 One of the greatest threats is the increasing overexploitation of wildlife and wildlife habitats.
 As human populations grow and economies expand, activities like mining and infrastructure development tends to displace wildlife.
 Climate change and pollution are also leading contributors to loss of wildlife in Africa.

-It is therefore crucial to put in place the necessary measures in order to reverse the escalating prevalence of wildlife crime and in this regard, wildlife issues need to be taken as key measure of governance and a burning development agenda of all countries of Africa and all concerned bodies should strengthen their collaboration towards this endeavour.
+It is therefore crucial to put in place the necessary measures to reverse the escalating prevalence of wildlife crime.
+In this regard, wildlife issues need to be taken as key measure of governance.
+Wildlife issues should therefore become a burning development agenda of all countries in Africa.
+All concerned bodies should strengthen their collaboration towards this endeavour.